 - Pat beef dry and sprinkle with salt and pepper

-- Heat 1 tbsp olive oil over high heat in a heavy based pot.
-Add beef and sear each piece on all sides until browned (around 3 minutes in total), then remove onto a plate.
+- Sear Beef: Heat 1 tbsp olive oil over high heat in a heavy based pot.
+Add beef and sear each piece aggressively on all sides until very browned (3 - 5 minutes in total), then remove onto a plate.

 - Turn stove down to medium low and add remaining 2 tbsp of olive oil.

-- Do a taste test and adjust the seasoning to your taste with salt and pepper.
-ALSO add a little but of sugar (1/2 tsp at a time!) if it is a bit sour for your taste (Note 6).
+- Final season: Do a taste test and adjust the seasoning to your taste with salt and pepper.
+ALSO, add 1/2 tsp sugar if sauce is a bit sour for your taste (Note 6).
 Place the lid on and set aside until ready to serve (it's even better the next day and freezes well for months!).

 - Bring a very large pot of water with 1 tbsp of salt to the boil.

-- Meanwhile, place 5 cups of the Ragu in a very large fry pan, or use 2 normal size fry pans.
-(Note 4) Heat over high heat while the pasta is cooking.
+- Meanwhile, place 5 cups of the Ragu in a very large fry pan, dutch oven or use 2 normal size fry pans.
+Heat over high heat while the pasta is cooking.

 - When the pasta is ready, transfer it directly from the pot into the fry pan using tongs.